typescene/typescene.github.io/_index.md

 ### All-inclusive, dependency-free

-Typescene offers a component model that goes beyond UI rendering, supporting routes and state management out of the box.
-Other than a bundler (Webpack, Parcel, or otherwise) there are no dependencies to worry about at all.
+Typescene offers a component model that goes beyond UI rendering, and supports comprehensive state management out of the box.
+Other than a build chain (Webpack, Parcel, or otherwise) there are no dependencies to worry about at all.

 </section>
 <br><br>